abeelen/python-notebook/Getting_started_with_python.md

-# Getting Started with python
+# Getting a working Python environment

 ## Installation

 Python is installed by default on most machines.

-The path to the default python executable can be found by running the command-line `which python` ; e.g.
+The path to the default Python executable can be found by running the command-line `which python` ; e.g.
 ```bash
 $ which python